 Judge Murry currently serves on the Board of the Georgia Association of Counsel for Children (GACC), and is a certified Child Welfare Law Specialist through the National Association of Counsel for Children (NACC).
 She is also a member of the Georgia Association of Black Women Attorneys (GABWA) and the Georgia Association for Women Lawyers (GAWL).
 Judge Murry is a past president of the DeKalb Lawyers Association and a 2016 inaugural graduate of the DeKalb County Bright Futures Emerging Executives Leadership Program certified by the University of Georgia’s Carl Vinson Institute of Government.
 Judge Murry was honored to be the inaugural recipient of the Chief Justice P. Harris Hines Child Advocacy Award presented by the Georgia Supreme Court Committee on Justice for Children in 2017.

-Judge Murry and her husband, fellow attorney Dorian Murry, are the proud parents of two brilliant daughters, Genesis and Eden.
+Judge Murry and her husband, fellow attorney Dorian Murry, are the proud parents of two brilliant daughters.

 Judge Murry is a lifelong resident of DeKalb County.
 She is grateful for the opportunity to serve in her new role and work in furtherance of the DeKalb County Juvenile Court’s mission: To protect the best interests of the child and the community, to restore the lives of children who have been neglected or abused, to redirect children who have admitted to or have been found in violation of the law to become law abiding, productive citizens, and to support the continuity of families by leaving children in their homes whenever possible.